 A more affluent suburb, Mill Valley lies about 14 miles northwest of San Francisco.
 With a population of under 15,000 people, this suburb feels like a community, with residents coming from a variety of backgrounds and industries.
 If you move to Mill Valley, expect to meet locals ranging from retirees to business owners to executives and even film industry folks.

 When you’re ready to make the move to one of the best suburbs of San Francisco, FlatRate can help.
-With moving, packing, and storage services, we can get you there swiftly.
+We can get you there swiftly with moving, packing, and storage services.
 You’ll be exploring your new town in no time!